open-source-labs/ReacType/README.md

 - **Maintained and improved existing Codebase**: Clean up and refactor redundant codes in the existing code base improving App performance.
 - **And more:** See [change log](https://github.com/open-source-labs/ReacType/blob/master/CHANGE_LOG.md) for more details on what was changed from the previous versions as well as plans for upcoming features!

-## File Structure of Reactype version 18.0.0
+## File Structure of Reactype Version 18.0.0

 Here is the main file structure: